-Identified Issue Action Needed Direction of Travel since 2014-15 Lead Officer Target Date Integrated Service Asset Register An integrated service asset register needs to be developed and embedded to ensure all assets are effectively recorded and managed.
-Head of Fleet March 2018 Performance Management The performance management framework that is currently under development needs to be finalised and rolled out.
-Area Manager Strategy and Business Change September 2017 Policy Management A policy management process needs to be developed and embedded.
-Area Manager Organisational Assurance September 2017 On Call Additional Hours / Payments The on call additional hours / payments process and supporting controls need to be reviewed.
+Identified Issue Action Needed Direction of Travel since 2015-16 Lead Officer Target Date Integrated Service Asset Register An integrated service asset register needs to be developed and embedded to ensure all assets are effectively recorded and managed.
+1 Head of Fleet March 2018 Performance Management The performance management framework that is currently under development needs to be finalised and rolled out.
+1 Area Manager Strategy and Business Change September 2017 Policy Management A policy management process needs to be developed and embedded.
+Head of Organisational Assurance September 2017 On Call Additional Hours / Payments The on call additional hours / payments process and supporting controls need to be reviewed.
 This is currently being progressed through the Gartan System Change Advisory Board.
-Head of Human Resources September 2016 Advocates The Advocate initiative needs to be included in the scope of the 'root and branch' community safety review.
-Area Manager Community Safety December 2016 Collaboration An appropriate level of governance needs to be applied to Collaborative working initiatives.
-New Executive Board December 2016
+1 Head of Human Resources September 2017 Advocates The Advocate initiative needs to be included in the scope of the 'root and branch' community safety review.
+Area Manager Community Safety December 2017 Collaboration An appropriate level of governance needs to be applied to Collaborative working initiatives.
+New Executive Board December 2017 Production and publication of financial statements (Annual Statement of Accounts) The Accounts and Audit Regulations 2015 require publication of final financial statements (Annual Statement of Accounts) by the end of July, commencing with the 2017-18 financial year.
+New Head of Finance July 2018